Role of the French Ministry of Research & Higher Education

 The French Ministry of Research and Higher Education creates and implements the national policy for research and innovation.
 It defines the main guidelines and distributes funds according to the objectives sets.
 It also oversees research organizations and providers of higher education.

-On March 8th, 2012, Genoskin received a 5-year authorization from the French Ministry of Higher Education & Research for:
+On October 12th, 2017, Genoskin renewed its 5-year authorization from the French Ministry of Higher Education & Research for:

 This authorization was obtained in respect of:

 This authorization has enabled us to create innovative human skin models to help industries move forward in an ethical way.

 CPP – Committee for the Protection of Persons